October 10, 2024

 Manual bidding has a few advantages, especially if you have the time and skills to improve the technique.
 However, this method is time-consuming and demands a lot of patience, time, and PPC expertise to get a fair return on investment.

 Because there are a few significant downsides to manual bidding tactics.
 Many companies turn to automated strategies when they are preparing to scale up.
+That said, here are only a handful of the major advantages of a manual campaign.

 Pros of Manual Bidding